marco-eckstein/angular-lib/README.md

 ## Development

-Run `npm start` to run and open the demo app.

 Run `npm run build-lib` to test and build the libraries.
 Since there seems to be a bug in `ng build`, the output may be broken sometimes.
 Unfortunately, you will only notice when you try to build the main app.